rgrams/lovercam/Readme.md

 Cancels all shakes and recoils on this camera.

 ### cam:follow(obj, allowMultiFollow, weight)
 Tells this camera to smoothly follow `obj`.
 This requires that `obj` has a property `pos` with `x` and `y` elements.
 Set the camera's `follow_lerp_speed` property to adjust the smoothing speed.
 If `allowMultiFollow` is true then `obj` will be added to a list of objects that the camera is following---the camera's lerp target will be the average position of all objects on the list.
+The optional `weight` parameter (default=1) allows you to control how much each followed object influences the camera position.
+You might set it to, say, 1 for your character, and 0.5 for the mouse cursor for a top-down shooter.
+This only has an effect if the camera is following multiple objects.
+Call `cam:follow()` again with the same object to update the weight.

 ### cam:unfollow(obj)
 Removes `obj` from the camera's list of followed objects.
 If no object is given, it will unfollow anything and everything it is currently following.